wp-sms/wp-sms/readme.txt

 * Fix a problem Active/Deactive all subscribe.

 = 1.6 =
-* Added Enable/Disable username in subscribe page.
+* Added: Enable/Disable username in subscribe page.
 * Fix a problem in show credit.
 * Fix a problem in menu link.
 * Fix a problem in word counter.